Meet us at ShopTalk Europe, Booth L46

 • Can I see a demo or try it before I buy?

-Again, Notion does a great job targeting these decision-stage needs.
+Again, Notion does a great job targeting this search intent.
 For example, they rank for search queries like:

 • Notion pricing